korrmal/ansible-postgres/README.md

 # ansible-postgres
-Ansible role for postgresql cluster with patroni, etcd and haproxy сдгыеук
+Ansible role for postgresql cluster with patroni, etcd and haproxy

 Must be add jinja2_extensions = jinja2.ext.do to ansible.cfg